oa-333/dbgutil/README.md

 ### Exception Handling Sequence

-When an exception occurs, and the user configured dbgutil to catch exceptions, the following takes place:
+When an exception occurs, and the user configured libdbg to catch exceptions, the following takes place:

 - If user configured exception logging, then:
     - An elaborate error message is printed to log, describing the signal/exception details